dij0s/PETAL/thesis/bachelor_thesis.typ

 Geospatial information is accumulated over the conversation turns, allowing for context-aware planning and consistent, spatially informed decisions.
 It is only reset when switching to a new municipality as it becomes invalid.

 In the #ref(<intent_router>), the validity of the location is not confirmed.
 This is directly implemented in the different tools and routing of this agent (#ref(<ai_agent_design>)):
-- If the location is non-valid, retrieving data raises an error and the request is routed to the clarify query agent (6).
+- If the location is incorrect, retrieving data raises an error and the request is routed to the clarify query agent (6).
 - Otherwise, the query is sent to the strategy planner agent (7).

 Once the relevant data are gathered, the next stage is for the strategy planner agent to analyze this information to conduct proper planning.